rmaroukel/SleepLog/README.md

 ## To-Do List

+- ⬜ **Implement .env variable handling**: Currently the database address is hardcoded, looking to implement .env variables.
 - ⬜ **User Settings**: Implement the user settings page to allow users to customize their app experience.
 - ⬜ **Placeholder for Logo**: Add a placeholder for the future company logo in the app header.
 - ⬜ **Animations Refinement**: Refine the transition and loading animations to provide a smoother user interface.